 - We will not print illegal, inappropriate, potentially dangerous items or those items that violate copyright laws.

-- If the model fails to print, patrons will be contacted to edit and resubmit their designs.
+- If the model fails to print or requires editing, patrons will be contacted to edit and resubmit their designs.
 Patrons will not be charged for failed or incomplete print jobs.

-- Patrons will also receive notification when the print job is completed.
+- Patrons will receive notification when the print job is completed.

 - Items will be available for pick up at the Registration Desk.
-Production times may be up to a week.
+Production times may be up to a week or longer.

 - Items must be picked up within 2 weeks.
 Items that are not picked up become property of the library and may be recycled.
 Patrons will be charged for the items.